Bullying at Work

 Some employers have specially trained staff to help with bullying and harassment problems.
 They are sometimes called ‘harassment advisers’.
 If the bullying is affecting your health, visit your doctor.

-Should I talk to the bully at work before using employment law rights?
+Should I talk to the bully at work before taking legal action?

 The bullying may not be deliberate.
 If you can, talk to the person in question, who may not realise how their behaviour has been affecting you.
 Work out what to say beforehand.
 Describe what has been happening and why you object to it.
 Stay calm and be polite.
 If you don’t want to talk to them yourself, ask someone else to do so for you.